CI-Connect/tutorial-dagman-namd/README.md

 ![fig 3](https://raw.githubusercontent.com/OSGConnect/tutorial-dagman-namd/master/DAGManImages/Slide2.png)

-Say we have created four MD jobs: `A0`, `A1`, `A2` and `A3` that we want to run one after another and combine the results.
-This means that the output files from the job `A0` serves as an input for the job `A1` and so forth.
+Say we have created four MD jobs `A0`, `A1`, `A2`, and `A3` that we want to run one after another in a sequential order.
+In these calculations,  the output files from the job `A0` serves as an input for the job `A1` and so forth.
 The input and output dependencies of the jobs are such that they need to be progressed in a linear
 fashion:  `A0-->A1-->A2-->A3`.
 These set of jobs clearly represents an